kritsanan1/english-lovable-learn-61/replit.md

 ## Overview

 KruEnglish is a comprehensive online English learning platform that provides live Zoom classes with native English teachers, interactive learning materials, and student management features.
-The application is built with a modern full-stack architecture using React, Express, and PostgreSQL.
+The application has been successfully migrated from Lovable to Replit with a modern full-stack architecture using React, Express, and PostgreSQL.

+## Recent Changes (January 2025)

+- ✓ Successfully migrated from Lovable to Replit environment
+- ✓ Replaced Supabase with PostgreSQL database using Drizzle ORM
+- ✓ Migrated from React Router to wouter for navigation
+- ✓ Converted all Supabase Edge Functions to Express API routes
+- ✓ Updated authentication system to use server-side endpoints
+- ✓ Removed all external dependencies on Supabase
+- ✓ Database schema pushed successfully to PostgreSQL

 ## User Preferences